SyedMisbahGit/aangan/docs/CONTRIBUTING.md

 ## Project Structure
 - See the root README and `docs/ARCHITECTURE.md` for the latest folder layout and alias conventions.
+- The Vite frontend root is `frontend/`, with main HTML at `frontend/public/index.html` and config at `config/vite.config.ts`.

 ## Setup
 - Install dependencies: `npm install`